Swarnim2410/StoryPe/README.md

 Tech Stacks involved --> HTML, Tailwind CSS, React, JavaScript, NodeJS, Express and MongoDB.
-Provides options to add a new Story and displays all the stories dynamically and real time.
+Provides options to add a new Story and displays all the stories dynamically in real time.
 The recent uploaded story will be given priority and will be displayed at the start.
 The images are uploaded on Cloudinary through multer.

 Backend Environment variables :